margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for people where I am
 * Grateful or purity
 * Grateful for cheerful people in the residency
+* Grateful for all the musical people
+* Grateful for peace
+* Grateful for the drumming
+* Grateful for new friends from therapy
+* Grateful for all the people in Washington, DC
+* Grateful for people praying football
+* Grateful for people from the improv class
+* Grateful for the attitude of gratitude on Charlotte
+* Grateful for the strength of my cousin
+* Grateful for all the people in PHP
+* Grateful for all the people living another day
+* Grateful that I am a really thoughtful woman
+* Grateful for the people I went out with in Norfolk
+* Grateful for the friends I have met
+* Grateful for friends from Norfolk Academy
+* Grateful for interracial friendships
+* Grateful for a good place that I’ve been in in the past
+* Grateful for people where I am
+* Grateful for people I’ve met and embraced in the past
+* Grateful for Tennessee that used to be the west
+* Grateful for an enlightened country and state
+* Grateful for all the leaders in our country
+* Grateful for math teachers
+* Grateful for cooking lessons
+* Grateful for God’s spirit within everyone
+* Grateful for the people going to school today
+* Grateful for people’s love for our country
+* Grateful for all the people from camp in Nashville
+* Grateful for people from church
+* Grateful for all the people in Norfolk
+* Grateful for all the good people everywhere
+* Grateful for peacefulness and cheerfulness
+* Grateful for youthfulness
+* Grateful for people I met in Norfolk
+* Grateful for all the people the practitioner helped
+* Grateful for Spanish speaking people
 * Grateful for positive sounding voices
 * Grateful for clarity from God
 * Grateful for the beauty within everyone